omz/Pythonista-Issues/CONTRIBUTING.md

 #### Before submitting a bug report

-* **Check** the [forum](https://forum.omz-software.com/category/5/pythonista) for a list of common issues and possible workarounds.
+* **Check** the [forum][pythonista-forum] for a list of common issues and possible workarounds.
-* **Check** wheter the issue you are experiencing is [already reported](https://github.com/omz/Pythonista-Issues/issues/).
+* **Check** wheter the issue you are experiencing is [already reported][pythonista-issues].
 If it is already reported, you can click on the _Subscribe_ button to receive further development info or you can add more details.
-* **Check** if you're using the [latest Pythonista version](https://itunes.apple.com/us/app/pythonista-3/id1085978097?ls=1&mt=8).
+* **Check** if you're using the [latest Pythonista version][pythonista-app-store].
 Bug reports should be based on the latest available version.
 If you're using Pythonista beta version, test your issue with the latest available version from the Test Flight.

 #### How do I submit a bug report?